Join EER/WFR/Leaving Contacts Benefits Medicare Stock Pension Finance Career HP History Index

 - Advertised to draw customer traffic.
 Salespeople are heavily incented to upsell to a more-profitable product, add high-margin accessories, and sell software installation or an extended warranty.
 A website will try to do the same.

-- Less-desirable models: limited features or performance, poor reviews, discontinued or obsolete, excess inventory, returned, display units, damaged cartons -- or merely out-of-fashion.
+- Less-desirable models: Limited features or performance, poor reviews, discontinued or obsolete, excess inventory, returned, display units, damaged cartons -- or merely out-of-fashion.
 (Note that the term "Factory Refurbished" used by resellers does not mean that the work was performed by -- or under the control of -- the original manufacturer.
 Just that it was done in a "factory" somewhere.)

 - Some online sellers don't collect sales tax; HPShopping is required to collect and remit your local sales tax.

+Heads-up!
+Obsolete and without security updates.
 If you see a steep employee/retiree discount on a hardware product, research the product -- including Amazon and Newegg reviews.
 The product may be discontinued -- but still fine for your purpose.
 On the other hand, it may be another HP TouchPad -- which was discontinued 49 days after announcement but heavily promoted to employees and retirees, some of whom may not have been aware of the downside of owning a computer that runs on a defunct operating system with no future security updates.

 Company-matched charitable donation program.